Privacy

 What if this page changes?

-If we change the way Workshop handles your data, we’ll update this page and email you about anything material before it takes effect.
+If we change the way duetpad handles your data, we’ll update this page and email you about anything material before it takes effect.
 Cosmetic edits (clearer wording, fixed typo) won’t trigger an email.

 Still got questions?

-Workshop is run by one designer, so the support address goes straight to a human: hello@workshop.aicity.dev.
+Email us and a real person on the team will get back to you: hello@duetpad.com (this becomes a support@ address on duetpad’s own domain once that’s set up).
 The companion document for “what counts as fair use” and “who’s responsible for the output” lives at Terms.